betteridiot/seqlogo/README.md

 ---
 #### Features
-* `seqLogo` can use both PWMs and PFMs as entry points for analysis (from a file or in array formats) and, subsequently, plot the sequence logos.
+* `seqlogo` can use both PWMs and PFMs as entry points for analysis (from a file or in array formats) and, subsequently, plot the sequence logos.

-* `seqLogo` was written to support BIOINF 529 :Bioinformatics Concepts and Algorithms at the University of Michigan in the Department of Computational Medicine & Bioinformatics.
+* `seqlogo` was written to support BIOINF 529 :Bioinformatics Concepts and Algorithms at the University of Michigan in the Department of Computational Medicine & Bioinformatics.

-* `seqLogo` attempts to blend the user-friendly api of Bioconductor's [seqLogo](http://bioconductor.org/packages/release/bioc/html/seqLogo.html) and the rendering power of the [WebLogo](http://weblogo.threeplusone.com/)Python API.
+* `seqlogo` attempts to blend the user-friendly api of Bioconductor's [seqLogo](http://bioconductor.org/packages/release/bioc/html/seqLogo.html) and the rendering power of the [WebLogo](http://weblogo.threeplusone.com/)Python API.

-* `seqLogo` supports the following alphabets:
+* `seqlogo` supports the following alphabets:

     | Alphabet name |  Alphabet Letters |
     | :--- |  :--- |